The following is a list of important crops cultivated in the Peninsula:

 Finally, a special feature of irrigation in Jaffna, which has today almost vanished with the introduction of modern machines, may be mentioned.
 Though the Peninsula is an arid region, abundance of underground water, which has been “‘the most important condition for human settlement in the Peninsula” is fully utilized by digging wells.
 The presence of such wells is marked usually by tulip trees (surya) and a few coconut trees. water is drawn from the well by means of a device known as thula or well-sweep.
 It is a balanced lever.

-"A palmyrah trunk is supported horizontally On supports with the thinner end of the trunk just over the well.
+“A palmyrah trunk is supported horizontally On supports with the thinner end of the trunk just over the well.
 To this end is fixed a pole or a rope that can be dropped into the well and at the end of pole is a bucket.
 Two men walk up and down the palmyrah trunk and as they walk towards the thinner end, their weight dips the pole and its bucket to the mouth of the well.
 As they walk towards the thinner end of the beam, they bring up the thinner end and with its comes the bucket filled with water.
 This is emptied by a third man into the field.
-Thus for hours two men run up and down the palmyrah beam working it in a see-saw manner while a third man lifts the bucket and empties it into the field where the little channels carry the water all over the garden".
+Thus for hours two men run up and down the palmyrah beam working it in a see-saw manner while a third man lifts the bucket and empties it into the field where the little channels carry the water all over the garden” so much for agriculture.